-The Company has a stock-based compensation plan that is described in note 10[c].
+The Company has a stock-based compensation plan.
 The Company accounts for all stock-based compensation by measuring all awards granted or modified under the fair value based method of accounting, using the Black-Scholes option pricing model, and charges the compensation to the consolidated statements of operations and deficit.
 Consideration paid on the exercise of stock options and warrants is credited to share capital.